-- Open the Stream client and go to Settings appearing in gear icon.
+- Open the Stream client and go to Settings appearing in the gear icon.

 - Choose Controller and click General Controller Settings.

-- From a new windows choose Recover Steam Controller Firmware, click OK.
+- From new windows choose Recover Steam Controller Firmware, click OK.

-- Follow the instruction and click on the Start button to begin the recovery process.
+- Follow the instructions and click the Start button to begin the recovery process.

 Restart your computer and see if the issue is fixed.

-Those who are using XBOX one controller on steam to play Rocket League and it’s not recognized.
+Those who are using an XBOX one controller on Steam to play Rocket League and it’s not recognized.
 It’s because the game is not configured to use Steam Input.